 Quick answer

-According to WHEELSTREET data, Honda consistently ranks in the top 3 most reliable car brands, with average repair costs of just €400-700/year in Lithuania.
-The Civic, CR-V, and Jazz are the standout models — their engines regularly exceed 300,000 km with basic maintenance, and used Hondas retain 50-60% of their value after 5 years.
+Honda consistently ranks near the top of independent reliability surveys, and its running costs in Lithuania are among the lowest of any mainstream brand.
+The Civic, CR-V, and Jazz are the standout models — their engines regularly exceed 300,000 km with basic maintenance, and used Hondas hold their value noticeably better than most European rivals.

 Honda and Toyota together form the legend of Japanese automotive reliability.
 "The Power of Dreams" is more than a slogan — it's an engineering philosophy.
 Here's why Honda deserves serious consideration, and which models to choose.